tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/最佳实践/直播播放_intl_en.md

   ![](https://main.qcloudimg.com/raw/a2f130098eb40df252956ffb3752d230.png)

->?In addition to the above method, you can also select a playback domain name in **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)** in the LVB Console, click **Manage**, select **Playback Configuration**, select the expiration time of the playback address, enter the same `StreamName` as that of the push address, and click **Generate Playback Address**.
+>?In addition to the above method, you can also select a playback domain name in **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)** in the CSS Console, click **Manage**, select **Playback Configuration**, select the expiration time of the playback address, enter the same `StreamName` as that of the push address, and click **Generate Playback Address**.

-## LVB Playback
+## CSS Playback
-You need to successfully perform [LVB push](https://intl.cloud.tencent.com/document/product/267/31558) first before the stream can be watched at the playback address.
+You need to successfully perform [CSS push](https://intl.cloud.tencent.com/document/product/267/31558) first before the stream can be watched at the playback address.
 You can use the following methods to test live streaming based on your business scenario:

 ### Scenario 1.
 PC playback
 You can use tools such as [VLC](https://intl.cloud.tencent.com/document/product/267/32483), FFmepg, and [TCPlayerDemo](https://imgcache.qq.com/open/qcloud/video/player/demo/player.html) for playback.
 ### Scenario 2.
 Mobile playback
 1. Download and install the Tencent Video Cloud demo.

-2. Open **MLVB** > **LVB Pull**.
+2. Open **MLVB** > **CSS Pull**.

 3. Enter the playback address in the input box or scan the QR code of the playback address.

 4. Tap "Play" in the bottom-left corner for playback.

 >?
-If you need to push/play back a stream in an application or WeChat Mini Program, you can integrate the MLVB SDK to use the LVB service, which supports RTMP, HTTP-FLV, and HLS playback protocols.
+If you need to push/play back a stream in an application or WeChat Mini Program, you can integrate the MLVB SDK to use the CSS service, which supports RTMP, HTTP-FLV, and HLS playback protocols.

 ### Scenario 3.
 Mini Program playback
-1. Search for the "Tencent Video Cloud" Mini Program in WeChat and select **LVB Playback**.
+1. Search for the "Tencent Video Cloud" Mini Program in WeChat and select **CSS Playback**.
 2. Tap **Scan Code** to scan the QR code translated from the playback address.
 3. Tap "Play" in the bottom-left corner for playback.

 ### Scenario 4.
 Web playback
 You are recommended to choose TCPlayerLite in the player SDK for playback.
 Based on Tencent Cloud's powerful backend functionality and AI technology, TCPlayerLite provides excellent playback capabilities for live streaming and video on-demand.
-Deeply integrated with the Tencent Cloud LVB and VOD services, Player+ features smooth and stable playback performance, advertising placement, and data monitoring.
+Deeply integrated with the Tencent Cloud CSS and VOD services, Player+ features smooth and stable playback performance, advertising placement, and data monitoring.
 >!
 Currently, most mobile browsers on the market do not support HTTP-FLV playback.
 Therefore, for web playback, you are recommended to select the HTTP-FLV playback protocol for PC browsers and HLS for mobile browsers.